Madrid, Spain’s capital is a sea of elegant boulevards, art, manicured parks and great food.

 I was so impressed by the food I’ve written a special blog, dedicated to Madrid’s fabulous food.

-Click on the link.
-If you are heading to Madrid in the near future book in advance, especially Ten Con Ten… it’s outstanding.
+“A Madrid foodie trail” Click on this link.
+If you are heading to Madrid in the near future be sure to book at Ten Con Ten and OTTO.

 2. Museo del Prado